-User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 Х post, download, upload, data Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х transfer, communicate or pass on, Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х material, remarks, proposals or criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х comments that pornography X to: promotion of any kind of discrimination X threatening behaviour, including promotion of physical violence or mental harm X any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute X Using school systems to re Using school systems to run a private business X Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the school / academy X Infringing copyright X onfidential or proprietary information (eg financial / personal information, work access codes and passwords) X Creating or propagating co emputer viruses or other harmful files X Unfair usage (downloading / uploading large files that hinders others in their use of the internet) X On-line gaming (education al) X On-line gaming (non educa ational) Х On-line gambling Χ On-line shopping Х File sharing Х Use of social media Х Use of messaging apps Χ Use of video broadcasting eg Youtube X
+User Actions Acceptabl Acceptable a Acceptable for nominate users Unacceptabl Unacceptabl and illegal Users shall not visit Internet sites, make, post, Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 Х download, upload, data transfer, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х communicate or pass on, material, remarks, Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х proposals or comments that contain or relate criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х to: pornography X promotion of any kind of discrimination X threatening behaviour, including promotion of physical violence or mental harm X any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute X Using school systems to r un a private business X Using systems, application safeguards employed by the ns, websites or other mechanisms that bypass the filtering or other the school / academy X Infringing copyright X onfidential or proprietary information (e.g. financial / personal information, work access codes and passwords) Х Creating or propagating co omputer viruses or other harmful files X

+Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х

+On-line gaming (educational) X

+On-line gaming (non-educational) Х

+On-line gambling X

+On-line shopping X

+File sharing X

+Use of social media Х

+Use of messaging apps X

+Use of video broadcasting e.g. Youtube Х